DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/ingress-nginx/ingressclass.md

 **Applicable scenarios**

 * Need both internal Ingress and external Ingress in the same cluster
-* Different teams deploy different applications in the same cluster with different Ingress instances in the same tenant
+* Different teams deploy different applications in the same cluster with different Ingress instances in the same namespace
 * In the same cluster, the same team deploys different applications with different Ingress instance resource ratios
     * For example, some services need exclusive access to 4C 4G data plane gateway resources